 About the Primer’s Author

-Randy Cassingham is the author and publisher of This is True, a weekly column founded in 1994 reporting on bizarre-but-true news stories.
-True is one of the first e-mailed publications, so Randy clearly understands both e-mail, and the difficulties that spam causes us all.
-You’re invited to go to the site for a free subscription to This is True — of course, that requires verified opt-in (which you’ll learn about shortly!)
+I am Randy Cassingham, the author and publisher of This is True, a weekly column founded in 1994 reporting on bizarre-but-true news stories.
+True is one of the first emailed publications, so I clearly understand both email and the difficulties that spam causes us all.
+You’re invited to go to the site for a free subscription to This is True.

 Author and Publisher, This is True®